Interview Agata Kik

 Apart from activist work Sounds Queer? in Vienna, Zosia Hołubowska is still active in their native land.
 They are a member of the team of Oramics, the platform founded in 2017 in Poland that collectively curates club nights and concerts, co-curates festivals and other events, organise workshops and run a podcast series online.
 Together they support female, non-binary and queer artists from Eastern and Central Europe, striving towards solidarity in the international electronic music scene.

 As a PhD researcher at the Academy of Fine Arts in Vienna, Zosia Hołubowska explores experimental methodologies in sound art, revisiting archives of traditional music of Eastern Europe.
-They are fascinated by new technologies and at the same time interested in the past, which they queer to create ‘narratives that distort the linearity of time’.
-They also appear under the name of Mala Herba, an alter-ego of a persona born out of an eclectic electronic music project that sources ideas in the 80s music world and Eastern Europe’s folklore culture.
+They are fascinated by new technologies and, at the same time, interested in the past, which they queer to create ‘narratives that distort the linearity of time’.
+They also appear under the name of Mala Herba, an alter-ego of a persona born out of an eclectic electronic music project that sources ideas from the 80s music world and Eastern Europe’s folklore culture.

 For the Unsound 2020’s online edition, Zosia Hołubowska was commissioned with artist Julia Giertz to create Community of Grieving, an online audio ritual to submit into suspension of the pandemic’s outbreak collectively.

 You have worked with Julia Giertz on Community of Grieving.
 Where does collaboration figure in your practice?
-What were the challenges for you during the periods of enforced isolation in the pandemic?
+What were the challenges for you during the periods of enforced isolation during the pandemic?

 The work was part of this year’s edition-themed deep authentic.
 What is your perspective on authenticity in the day of digitalisation of literally everything?